 How to Grow

-Cultivate around the plants to prevent weeds, and to prevent side roots from developing.
+- Cultivate around the plants to prevent weeds, and to prevent side roots from developing.
 Weeds compete with plants for water, space and nutrients.
 Cultivate carefully so as not to bruise or cut the young tubers forming just below the soil.
-Once plants get started their growth will tend to smother our many weeds and grasses.
+Once plants get started their growth will tend to smother out many weeds and grasses.

-Provide sweet potato plants with about ¾ inches of water weekly when they are young, and water them more as the plants mature.
+- Provide sweet potato plants with about ¾ inches of water weekly when they are young, and water them more as the plants mature.
 Do not water during the 2 weeks before harvest.

-Many gardeners prefer not to fertilize because they feel not fertilizing improves the flavor, while others feel that fertilizing increases yields.
+- Many gardeners prefer not to fertilize because they feel not fertilizing improves the flavor, while others feel that fertilizing increases yields.
 If you choose to fertilize, side dress with a balanced fertilizer about six weeks after planting.
 Do not use excessive nitrogen.

-Monitor for pests and diseases.
+- Monitor for pests and diseases.
 Check with your local Cooperative Extension Service for pest controls recommended for your area.

 Harvesting and Preserving Tips